ruanchaves/napolab/CONTRIBUTING.md

 #### 🌿 **Natural**

 Whenever possible, datasets should consist of natural Portuguese text or professionally translated text.
-Datasets consisting mostly or entirely of translated text should not be included in this benchmark.
+Datasets consisting mostly or entirely of automatically translated text should not be included in this benchmark.

 #### ✅ **Reliable**